userfrosting/learn/13.client-side-code/04.components/02.tables/docs.md

 ![Searching a table](/images/uf-table-search.png)

 `ufTable` will add a query parameter `filters[name]=userfrost` in the next AJAX request it makes.
-See [Chapter 6](/database/data-sprunjing) for information on setting up a Sprunjed data source in your server-side code.
+See [Data Sprunjing](/database/data-sprunjing) for information on setting up a Sprunjed data source in your server-side code.

 `data-column-template` is an identifier used to find the [Handlebars template](/client-side-code/client-side-templating) to use when rendering the cells for that particular column.
 For this example, we will define two Handlebars templates in the `table_cell_templates` block of our Twig template: